 A Walk in the Past

 How did the Ohlone Indians flourish for thousands of years and who led to their destruction?
-Take a walk with Docent Eva Fewel and learn about some of the plants and animals the Ohlone used for food.
+Take a walk with certified California Naturalist Eva Fewel and learn about some of the plants and animals the Ohlone used for food.
 How they made tool of stones, bones, shells and how they were used.
-Learn of their illnesses and medical treatments on this 4 mile, 2.5 hour walk along on the Skyline to the Sea Trail, along Opal Creek to the site of the former homestead of Alice and Tom Maddock.
+Learn of their illnesses and medical treatments on this 2.5 hour, 3.5 mile round trip, 130 feet elevation gain walk.
+Travel the Sequoia Trail to the ancient Ohlone bedrock mortars, Sempervirens Falls and Slippery Rock.
+Learn about traditional acorn processing techniques and try these techniques yourself.
 Meet Eva at Park Headquarters.

 Logging was the major industry in the Santa Cruz Mountains for over 50 years.
 What tools did lumbermen cut down these tall trees and what was life like in a logging camp?
 Join Docent lumberjack Paul Fewel as he tells tall tales of the logging days and demonstrates how loggers were able to fell these giants without chainsaws.
 Meet Paul at the Old Lodge just off Skid Row.

 “Fire, however, is not the worst enemy of the redwood; a greater enemy, and more dangerous, is the greed, the rapacity, the vandalism that would hack and cut and mutilate the grandest, the most magnificent forest that can be found on the face of the globe, the Redwood Forest of the Big Basin.”